SGM Herbert A. Friedman (Ret.)

 VICTORY AT PLEI ME?

-This young North Vietnamese soldier will never again see the loved ones whose pictures he clutches.
-He and 2,200 of his comrades who died in the recent battle in the Plei Me area will never celebrate this kind of victory.
+This young North Vietnamese soldier will never again see the loved one whose picture he clutches.
+He and 2,200 of his comrades who died with him in the recent battle of Plei Me will never celebrate this kind of victory.

 Curiously, the Ad Hoc Committee did not like this image and said:

 Picture too ugly.
 Use another picture showing the mother, brother and sister anxiously waiting to see the fighter return home.